USB Type-C: Everything you need to know about delivering high-speed serial connectivity in your devices

 But to handle the huge variety of host and peripheral device features, those building USB Type‐C implementations still require highly performant and low‐cost integrated circuits (ICs) and other components, such as those offered by Diodes’ Pericom products.

-USB Type-C® and USB-C® are trademarks of USB Implementers Forum.
+USB Type-C® and USB-C® are registered trademarks of USB Implementers Forum.

 Mr. Kay Annamalai is a 30‐year veteran of the semiconductor industry, most recently working at Pericom Semiconductor (now part of Diodes Incorporated) since 2005 where he serves as Senior Director of Marketing, specializing in high‐speed signal integrity products with a focus on USB Type‐C products including high speed receiver/drivers and signal switches.
 Prior to this, Mr Annamalai held key technical, applications and marketing roles with other semiconductor companies including AMD, TriQuint, Raytheon and Flextronics.
 He holds a Masters in Electrical and Computer Engineering from the University of California.